Healthy Country Plan

 It is our vision that in ten years time:

-- we, and our future generations, will have the cultural knowledge of our elders
+- We, and future generations, will have the cultural knowledge of our elders.

 To help us reach our Uunguu Vision goals, we have chosen ten Targets (most important things) from our Uunguu – living home – to look after.
 We know that if we look after these Targets we will also look after all other things in our Uunguu.